Towards Reliable Medical Image Segmentation by Modeling Evidential Calibrated Uncertainty: Conclusion

 \section{Conclusion}

-In conclusion, our study involves a comprehensive survey and empirical analysis of the foundational DEviS model introduced herein.This work establishes a comprehensive framework for achieving reliable medical image segmentation, enabling the identification of dependable segmentation regions and ultimately fostering trust between healthcare professionals and deep learning models.
-Our framework excels in generating accurate and well-calibrated segmentation results while ensuring high computational efficiency in uncertainty estimation.
-We first efficiently model uncertainty for different classes of segmentation results by leveraging subjective logic theory.
-Moreover, we developed the CUP to generate more calibrated confidence and maintain the segmentation performance of the base network.
-Besides, the proposed UAF strategy offers a viable pathway to ensure the necessary assurance for its effective integration into subsequent clinical task, such as OOD data detection.
-We evaluated the reliability of DEviS with different public datasets consisting of different data modalities and different target structures.
-We demonstrate here that DEviS with UAF achieves a superior performance with potential ease of interpretation in medical image segmentation for reliable diagnostic support and quantitative assessments of medical data.
-We are confident that our work can potentially benefit researchers in the reliable medical domain.
+In this study, we conducted a comprehensive analysis of the foundational DEviS model, establishing a robust framework for reliable medical image segmentation.
+Our approach enhances the identification of trustworthy segmentation regions, ultimately fostering confidence between healthcare professionals and deep learning models.
+Our framework is adaptable to different network architectures, including U-Net-based, Transformer-based, and Mamba-based models.
+It achieves accurate and well-calibrated segmentation results while maintaining high computational efficiency in uncertainty estimation.
+We first model uncertainty for different segmentation classes using Subjective Logic theory.
+Additionally, we developed the CUP module to improve confidence calibration while preserving the segmentation performance of the base network.
+Furthermore, the proposed UAF strategy offers a reliable mechanism to ensure the model’s effective integration into clinical applications, such as OOD data detection and image quality assessment.
+We rigorously evaluated DEviS across multiple publicly available datasets, assessing its accuracy, robustness, and reliability.
+In addition, we extended DEviS to semi-supervised segmentation settings, where it demonstrated strong robustness under noisy conditions.
+Our results demonstrate that DEviS, combined with UAF, achieves superior performance with enhanced interpretability, providing reliable diagnostic support for OOD data.
+We believe that our work lays a valuable foundation for future research in trustworthy medical AI.

+While our proposed foundational module has demonstrated strong calibration and robustness across diverse segmentation settings (2D, 3D, and multi-modal), including semi-supervised scenarios and OOD detection, its applicability to highly heterogeneous clinical edge cases, as represented in RAOS~\cite{luo2024rethinking}, remains an important direction for future validation.
+In subsequent work, we plan to integrate and assess our method on RAOS to further explore its robustness and generalization capabilities under real-world complexities.